Humanitarian Coordinator

 The Humanitarian Coordinator is the senior-most United Nations official in a country experiencing a humanitarian emergency.
 The Humanitarian Coordinator is appointed by the United Nations Emergency Relief Coordinator when a new emergency occurs or an existing humanitarian situation "worsens in degree and/or complexity".

 In most cases, the function is performed by the United Nations Resident Coordinator.

 The Humanitarian Coordinator is supported in almost every case by a local OCHA Office.

 The Role of the Humanitarian Coordinator

 Leadership: The Humanitarian Coordinator & Humanitarian Country Team

 When a humanitarian crisis occurs, the United Nations Office for Coordination of Humanitarian Affairs (UN OCHA) strives to efficiently mobilize and coordinate aid.
 The leader of the UN OCHA, the Emergency Relief Coordinator (ERC), appoints a Humanitarian Coordinator (HC) (also known as the Resident Coordinator (RC) within the country of crisis to establish and lead the Humanitarian Country Team (HCT).
-The HCT’s job is to assess the situation, identify and prioritize needs of victims, and estimate the capacity of the country and its people to respond.
+The HCT's job is to assess the situation, identify and prioritize the needs of victims, and estimate the capacity of the country and its people to respond.